SG420/servers-roster/README.md

 ```
 python3 roster.py
 ```

-By default, 4 rosters (weeks) will be generated, for each week, you will be asked if you would like to exclude someone from the roster for that week.
+Depending on your Python installation, you may have to run `python` instead of `python3` By default, 4 rosters (weeks) will be generated, for each week, you will be asked if you would like to exclude someone from the roster for that week.
 When prompted, one at a time, you can put the names of servers to exclude for